 I could find

-NOTHING FOR VOICE TEACHERS ABOUT HOW LIGAMENTOUS LAXITY,
+NOTHING PRACTICAL FOR VOICE TEACHERS ABOUT HOW LIGAMENTOUS LAXITY

 AFFECTS VOCAL PRODUCTION OR THE ROLE IT MIGHT PLAY IN VOCAL COMPROMISE.

-There is LIMITED, DISPARATE, DISJOINTED INFORMATION on hyper mobility in general, enough to synthesize the general principles of
+There is, however, enough information via various disciplines to synthesize the general principles of

 joint hyper mobility management.

 CAREER STALLING VOCAL COMPROMISE